 Since 2014, the Centre has led or supported more than 20 co-produced projects in which academic researchers collaborated with community organisations to jointly investigate aspects of the war that had not previously been considered in mainstream commemorations.
 Topics included the internment of ‘enemy aliens’, the treatment of Belgian refugees, the role played by people from the British Empire and the Labour Corps in Britain.

-The Trauma Workstream is exploring the extent to which the psychological condition of trauma has been integrated into community engagement with the First World War centenary.
+The Trauma Workstream explored the extent to which the psychological condition of trauma has been integrated into community engagement with the First World War centenary.
 Trauma here is considered broadly to encompass a range of responses to the 1914-1918 conflict.
 From shell shocked soldiers recovering in specialist hospitals to cases of ‘barbed wire disease’ in ‘enemy alien’ internment camps; and from post-1918 literary and poetic representations of trauma to the contemporary family historian dealing with issues of vicarious trauma in the archive.
-The trauma workstream will result in a research guide and series of national community workshops, designed to encourage family historians and community researchers to investigate this topic as part of their First World War history projects.
+The trauma workstream resulted in a research guide and series of national community workshops, designed to encourage family historians and community researchers to investigate this topic as part of their First World War history projects.